DASnoeken/mathApp/README.md

 Here is a list of things I wish to implement in the future.
 - Implement MathJax for the derivative function.
 (Testing!)
 - Implement eigenvalue and eigenvector calculation for linear algebra.
-- Implement Newton's method for finding roots of a polynomial. (in progress, non-Newton method basically finished, frontend needed)
+- Implement Newton's method for finding roots of a polynomial. (in progress, non-Newton method basically finished)
 - Basic numerical integration, for definite integrals.